-Questions remain about how one should choose the control vector for the assimilation.
-Regarding its dimension, one possibility is to select a relatively high-dimensional control vector and to resort to ensemble methods, which involve a low-rank representation of covariances.
-An example is the (adjoint-free) iterative ensemble Kalman smoother (IEnKS) in Bocquet and Sakov (2014), which counts on iterations to deal with non-linearity.
+The question remains about how should one choose the control vector for the assimilation.
+One possibility is to resort to ensemble methods, which involve a low-rank representation of covariances.
+For example, the (adjoint-free) iterative ensemble Kalman smoother (IEnKS) in Bocquet and Sakov (2014), counts on iterations to deal with nonlinearity.
 Also, the IEnKS has been evaluated in a synthetic study with the low-order model Lorenz-95 by state augmentation (Bocquet and Sakov, 2013).
+In principle, this could allow for selecting a relatively high-dimensional control vector and include model parameters.
 However, the ensemble (low-rank) covariances and sensitivities would be noisy because of the small ensemble size.
-An alternative is to resort to a low-dimensional control vector so that its error covariance is explicitly represented, and the low dimension allows for an estimation of the sensitivity of the observation space to the control vector by conducting individual perturbation experiments of the control variables: i.e. a finitedifference sensitivity (FDS) estimation.
-With respect to adjoint sensitivities, FDS estimation has the disadvantages that the computing cost is proportional to the dimension of the state vector and that the choice of the perturbations is critical.
-Too-small perturbations lead to numerical errors, while too-high perturbations lead to truncation errors.
-An advantage is that FDS considers the full physics of the non-linear model.
+An alternative is to resort to low-dimensional control vectors, so that the covariance of the control vector is explicitly represented and the low dimension allows for an estimation of the sensitivity of the observation space to the control vector by conducting individual perturbation experiments of the control variables; i.e., a finite difference sensitivity (FDS) estimation.
+With respect to adjoint sensitivities, FDS has the disadvantages that the computing cost is proportional to the dimension of the state vector and that the choice of the perturbations is critical.
+Too small perturbations lead to numerical errors, while too high perturbations lead to truncation errors.
+An advantage is that FDS consider the full physics of the nonlinear model.

-In any case, in a practical application of such a lowdimensional control vector approach (whose dimension would be imposed by computational constraints), the selection of the control variables should be carefully done.
-From all available model inputs, the selected control variables (given their respective background uncertainties) and model should try to explain most of the observed variability.
-In turn, this assumes (a) a general need to perform sensitivity analysis beforehand and (b) that the model has been previously comprehensively tuned.
-The exclusion of relatively less sensitive inputs from the control vector and the previous tuning would reduce possible compensation effects (i.e. that increments in the control vector due to the assimilation take partial responsibility for errors elsewhere).
-Nonetheless, some error compensation will always be present (for example, this is intrinsic to the common tuning of the coupled ESM, which follows tuning of individual components) and very difficult to deal with.
+In any case, in a practical application of such a low-dimensional control vector approach (whose dimension would be imposed by computational constraints), the selection of the control variables should be carefully done.
+From all available model inputs, the selected control variables (given their respective background uncertainties) and model should try to explain the most of the observed variability.
+In turn, this assumes (a) a general need to perform sensitivity analysis beforehand, and (b) that the model has been previously comprehensively tuned.
+The exclusion of relatively less sensitive inputs from the control vector, and the previous tuning would reduce possible compensation effects (i.e., that increments in the control vector due to the assimilation take partial responsibility for errors elsewhere).
+Nonetheless, some error compensation will alway be present (for example, this is intrinsic to the common tuning of the coupled ESM, which follows tuning of individual components) and very difficult to deal with.
 A striking example is given by Palmer and Weisheimer (2011), who report how an inadequate representation of horizontal baroclinic fluxes resulted in a climate model error equal in magnitude and opposite to the systematic error caused by insufficiently represented vertical orographic wave fluxes.
-Thus, the selected control vector has the responsibility of embracing the model climate background uncertainty, and their updated values will likely compensate for non-accounted errors.
+Thus, the selected control vector has the responsibility of embracing the model climate background uncertainty and their updated values would possibly compensate for non-accounted errors.
 For low-frequency climate analysis it is very likely that after some years of model integration, the modelled climate is less sensitive to (reasonable) initial conditions than to other possible inputs.
-Thus, one would generally select the most sensitive parameters for the model physics, forward operators, forcings, and boundary conditions for a given situation as a control vector.
+Thus, one would generally select the the most sensitive parameters for the model physics and forward operators, forcings and boundary conditions for a given situation as control vector.